-1.4.2 Aircraft that are equipped only with short-range navigation equipment (VOR, DME, ADF) may operate through NAT HLA airspace but only along routes G3 or G11.
+- 1.4.2 Aircraft that are equipped only with short-range navigation equipment (VOR, DME, ADF) may operate through the NAT HLA but only along routes G3 or G11.
 However, once again formal State Approval must be obtained.
-(See paragraph 12.2.2 for details of these routes.)

-1.4.3 The filed ATS Flight Plan does not convey information to the controller on any such NAT HLA MNPS Approval limitation.
+(See paragraph 12.2.2 for details of these routes.) - 1.4.3 The filed ATS Flight Plan does not convey information to the controller on any such NAT HLA Approval limitation.
 Hence, it is the responsibility of those pilots with "less than unrestricted" (i.e. with limited) Approval to reject any ATC clearances that would otherwise divert them from officially permitted routes.

-1.5 SPECIAL ARRANGEMENTS FOR THE PENETRATION OF NAT HLA AIRSPACE BY NON- NAT HLA MNPS APPROVED AIRCRAFT
+1.5 SPECIAL ARRANGEMENTS FOR THE PENETRATION OF THE NAT HLA BY NON-NAT HLA APPROVED AIRCRAFT

-1.5.1 Aircraft not approved for operation in NAT HLA airspace may be cleared by the responsible ATC unit to climb or descend through NAT HLA airspace provided NAT HLA MNPS Approved aircraft operating in that part of the NAT HLA airspace affected by such climbs or descents are not penalized.

-1.5.2 Details of other required provisions will be found in the AIS publications of the appropriate ATS Provider State.
+- 1.5.1 Aircraft not approved for operation in the NAT HLA may be cleared by the responsible ATC unit to climb or descend through the NAT HLA provided NAT HLA Approved aircraft operating in that part of the NAT HLA affected by such climbs or descents are not penalized. - 1.5.2 Details of other required provisions will be found in the AIS publications of the appropriate ATS Provider State.